 - Contact information about the tax professional with whom you worked, if applicable

 - Detailed information showing that you’ve spent more than 330 days outside the US for the last three years if filing as a non-resident (note: this may be problematic for individuals who spent more days in the US)

 - If married taxpayers submitting the form jointly have different reasons for the delinquency, they must list their individual reasons separately in the statement of facts

 The purpose of these changes was likely to allow the IRS to further scrutinize and ensure that those using Streamlined Filing are the proper candidates for this amnesty program.
 While the IRS does want you to tell the complete story and list all relevant facts, they aren’t interest in reading a short novel.
 Usually, a thorough page of facts is good; more than ten pages is overboard.
 Let them know how you found out about your tax noncompliance, and how quickly you acted.
 They want facts that will help your case as well as any that might hurt it.
 But know that if you admit willfulness in your statement of facts, your Streamlined Program application will very likely be denied.

-Are the Streamlined Filing Procedures Right for Me?
+Are the Streamlined Filing Forms and Procedures Right for Me?

 If you haven’t yet filed using the Streamlined Filing Procedures, but need to get caught up on delinquent taxes, this might be a great option for you.
 The Streamlined program was created as a way to help US citizens get caught up without facing penalties, as long as their failure to file was non-willful.
 In order to file using this program, you must:

 - File three years of delinquent tax returns